OpenLocalizationTestOrg/AX-Docs-Sandbox.da-dk/core/organization-administration/plan-configuration-global-address-book-additional-address-books.md

 ---
 title: Configure global address books
-description: This article describes the considerations and decisions that you must make during the planning process, before you set up and configure the global address book and any additional address books in Microsoft Dynamics AX.
+description: This article describes the considerations and decisions that you must make during the planning process, before you set up and configure the global address book and any additional address books in Microsoft Dynamics 365 for Operations.
 Some of the decisions will require that you confirm the decisions that have been made for other areas of the product, such as the organization hierarchy.
 author: kfend
 manager: AnnBe
-ms.date: 2015-12-11 23 - 19 - 43
+ms.date: 04/04/2017
 ms.topic: article
 ms.prod:
-ms.service: Dynamics365Operations
+ms.service: dynamics-ax-applications
 ms.technology:
 ms.search.form: DirAddressBook, DirAddressBookTeam, DirParameters, DirPartyTable
 audience: Application User